banwarp/benton_epi/covid19/scripts/schoolScripts/00schoolReadme.md

 ##### Group quarantine
 Under Group quarantine, an identified case will lower the effective R0 to represent that the relevant group has been sent home and is not spending as much time with each other as they would in school.
 This can be achieved without actually moving the affected group to a different compartment by multiplying the infection transition by the term `outOfSchool`. `outOfSchool` is a continuous variable stored in `v` and updated as necessary (to be explained later):
 ```
+# Transition from Susceptible stationary to PreSymptomatic Stationary
 paste0("Ss ->",
            "outOfSchool*",
            "(ssD*(betaPre*preSymps+",